Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Abstract

 \section{Abstract}

-The electron-phonon ($e$-ph) coupling systems usually have large phonon degrees of freedom, whose spectral functions are numerically difficult to compute using matrix product state (MPS) formalisms.
-For the first time, we propose a simple and practical method that combines the Chebyshev MPS and the pseudosite density matrix renormalization group (DMRG) algorithm.
-The Chebyshev vector is represented by a pseudosite MPS with global $U(1)$ fermion symmetry, mapping $2^{N_p}$ bosonic degrees of freedom to $N_p$ pseudosites, each with two states.
+The electron-phonon ($e$-ph) coupling system often has a large number of phonon degrees of freedom, whose spectral functions are numerically difficult to compute using matrix product state (MPS) formalisms.
+To solve this problem, we propose a new and practical method that combines the Chebyshev MPS and the pseudosite density matrix renormalization group (DMRG) algorithm.
+The Chebyshev vector is represented by a pseudosite MPS with global $U(1)$ fermion symmetry, which maps $2^{N_p}$ bosonic degrees of freedom onto $N_p$ pseudosites, each with two states.
 This approach can handle arbitrary $e$-ph coupling Hamiltonians where pseudosite DMRG performs efficiently.
-We employ this method to investigate the spectral functions of the doped extended Hubbard-Holstein model, concentrating on a rarely studied strong Coulomb repulsion regime.
-We show that even weak extended electron-phonon couplings have non-negligible effects on spectral functions.
-With this method, key features of the excitation spectra for the extended Hubbard-Holstein model are captured at a modest computational cost.
+We use this method to study the spectral functions of the doped extended Hubbard-Holstein model in a regime of strong Coulomb repulsion, which has not been studied extensively before.
+Key features of the excitation spectra are captured at a modest computational cost.
+Our results show that weak extended $e$-ph couplings can increase the spectral weight of the holon-folding branch at low phonon frequencies, in agreement with angle-resolved photoemission observations on one-dimensional (1D) cuprates.